customerio/customerio-ruby/readme.markdown

     $customerio = Customerio::Client.new("YOUR SITE ID", "YOUR API SECRET KEY")

+By default, this gem identifies customers by just their `id`.
+However, a common approach is to use `production_2342` as the id attribute for the javascript snippet.
+You'll want to use the same format when using the gem:

+    Customerio::Client.id do |customer|
+      "#{Rails.env}_#{customer.id}"
+    end

 ### Identify logged in customers

 Tracking data of logged in customers is a key part of [Customer.io](http://customer.io).
 In order to